Ian Lavery: Early life and education

-Union and early political career
+Early political career

 In 1986, Lavery was elected onto the National Union of Mineworkers (NUM) committee at Ellington Colliery as compensation secretary.
 Later, he was voted on to the Northumberland Executive Committee, and then on to the North East Area Executive Committee.
 He has said that because of his union activity, he was barred by management from completing his Higher National Diploma qualification:

 I was the only one in the whole of the North East Area who had completed the HNC who wasn't given that opportunity.
 I went to see the manager, not that I would have gone by the way, and he said that they didn't think I would be interested.
 I asked him if he had thought to ask me, and he said no, not really, and he was smiling as he said it.

-Lavery became more active in the Labour Party and trade union movement.
 After serving as first cabinet chair of Wansbeck District Council, Lavery was appointed general secretary of the Northumberland area through the NUM.
 In 1992, Lavery stood for the national executive committee of the NUM.
 In the subsequent ballot, he was elected in the first round having gained more than 50% of the vote.
 When Arthur Scargill stood down as NUM president in August 2002, Lavery was elected unopposed to replace him.

 Parliamentary career

 First term (2010–2015)

-In February 2010 Lavery became the prospective parliamentary candidate for the Labour Party for Wansbeck.
-He was elected Member of Parliament (MP) on 6 May 2010 with a majority of 7,031.
+In February 2010, Lavery became the prospective parliamentary candidate for the Labour Party for Wansbeck.
+At the 2010 general election, Lavery was elected as MP for Wansbeck with 45.9% of the vote and a majority of 7,031.

-He was appointed as Parliamentary Private Secretary to Labour's then deputy leader Harriet Harman, but resigned in 2012 after breaking the party whip by levelling an amendment to exempt prison staff and psychiatric workers from a general public sector increase in the pension age to 68.
+He was appointed as Parliamentary Private Secretary to deputy leader Harriet Harman, but resigned in 2012 after breaking the party whip by levelling an amendment to exempt prison staff and psychiatric workers from a general public sector increase in the pension age to 68.
 In December 2012, he said that miners with criminal charges related to the Battle of Orgreave should have them struck.
 In the same month, he said in Parliament that he had been given a copy of a suicide note written by a constituent who had died by suicide after being told he was no longer eligible for state support.

 In March 2014, Lavery posed with one of his sons who had blackened his face to look like Michael Jackson.
 According to the Daily Mail, some of Lavery's constituents said they found it offensive.